How to Give Back This Holiday Season with Qualified Charitable Distributions

 You may consider:

 - Making cash gifts to family members.
-In 2017, you may give up to $14,000 to an individual (double that if you file jointly) with no tax consequences.
+You may give a cash gift that is under the annual IRS amount to an individual (double that if you file jointly) with no tax consequences.
+Gift amounts are updated yearly, so be sure to check the IRS page for the specific number.
 If you plan on taking a distribution from your IRA to make such a gift, the distributions are still subject to the same taxation rules associated with the IRA.
 Above that amount, you must file Form 709, the Gift Tax Return.

 - Contributing to a 529 Educational Savings Account for your child’s, grandchild’s or other relative’s tuition (including elementary, middle, high schools, colleges, and some vocational training institutes).
 Although your 529 plan contributions are not tax-deductible, the assets grow tax-deferred until distributed for qualified higher education purposes.
 (Distributions become taxable if they are not used for education purposes.)